Burlington Township, New Jersey: Economy

 Burlington Coat Factory has its headquarters in the township, having relocated from Burlington City in 1988.

-The Marketplace at Burlington, formerly an indoor mall known as the Burlington Center Mall, offers a gross leasable area of 670000 sqft, with plans to convert to an open-air format with 1500000 sqft of leasable space.
+The Marketplace at Burlington, formerly an indoor mall known as the Burlington Center Mall, offered a gross leasable area of 670000 sqft, with plans to convert to an open-air format with 1500000 sqft of leasable space.
 The mall closed its doors on January 8, 2018, though Sears remained while the rest of the mall was closed because it owned a section of mall property.
 Sears closed on September 2, 2018.
+It has since been torn down and distribution warehouses have replaced it.

 The township's businesses and shopping destinations cause the daytime population to rise to as much as 35,000, a jump of 50% from the resident population of almost 23,000.

 Government

 Local government

 Burlington Township is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council (Plan E) form of municipal government, implemented based on the recommendations of a Charter Study Commission as of January 1, 1975.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the seven-member Township Council, all of whom are elected at-large in partisan elections to four-year terms in office on a staggered basis as part of the November general election.
 Either three or four council seats are up for vote in even-numbered years, with the mayoral seat up for vote during the same election where three council seats are on the ballot.

 As of 2024, the Mayor of Burlington Township is Democrat E.L.
-"Pete" Green, who was appointed to serve an unexpired term of office ending December 31, 2022.
-Members of the Burlington Township Council are Council President Robert W. Jung (D, 2024), President Pro Tem Patricia "Trish" Siboczy (D, 2024), Daniel Carducci (D, 2022; appointed to serve an unexpired term), Prabhdeep 'Pavi' Pandher (D, 2024; appointed to fill an unexpired term), Joyce R. Howell (D, 2022), George M. Kozub (D, 2022) and Carl M. Schoenborn (D, 2024).
+"Pete" Green, who was appointed to serve an unexpired term of office ending December 31, 2026.
+Members of the Burlington Township Council are Council President Robert W. Jung (D, 2024), President Pro Tem Prabhdeep "Pavi" Pandher (D, 2024; elected to fill an unexpired term), Daniel Carducci (D, 2026), Joyce R. Howell (D, 2026), George M. Kozub (D, 2026), Carl M. Schoenborn (D, 2024) and Patricia "Trish" Siboczy (D, 2024).

 In December 2021, the Township Council appointed Daniel Carducci to fill the seat expiring in December 2022 that became vacant following the resignation of Michael K. Cantwell earlier that month.
 In January 2022, the Township Council appointed E.L.
-"Pete" Green to fill the mayoral seat expiring in December 2022 that had been held by Brian J. Carlin until he resigned from office the previous month to take a seat as the Burlington County Surrogate, while Prabhdeep 'Pavi' Pandher was appointed to fill Green's Township Council seat expiring in 2024.
+"Pete" Green to fill the mayoral seat expiring in December 2022 that had been held by Brian J. Carlin until he resigned from office the previous month to take a seat as the Burlington County Surrogate, while Prabhdeep "Pavi" Pandher was appointed to fill Green's Township Council seat expiring in 2024.
+Pandher served on an interim basis until the November 2022 general election, when he was elected to serve the balance of the term of office.